|Stepping Stones, NY|

 In 2006, the lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations.
 The Town of North Hempstead submitted a letter of interest along with five non-profit organizations: Asian Americans for Equality in Manhattan, Beacon Preservation Inc. of Ansonia, Conn., Crabber Cup of Greenwich, Conn., Historic Preservation Society of America of Washington, D.C., and Korstad Marine Preservation Society of Brooking, Conn.
 Eventually all suitors save North Hempstead withdrew their applications, deciding it was too big an undertaking.

 The lighthouse was awarded to North Hempstead in 2008, but three years later the National Park Service chided the town for not making progress on the preservation of the lighthouse.
 In October 2012, the General Services Administration requested the keys to the lighthouse so the structure could be inspected before being turned over to a new steward.
 Pam Setchell, president of the Northeast Lighthouse Preservation Group Ltd. and the Huntington Lighthouse Preservation Society, was seemingly going to be given the chance to do for the lighthouse what North Hempstead could not.
 In 2013, Setchell and North Hempstead decided to work together to try to save the lighthouse, which is in need of about $4 million in repairs.
+Restoration of the brick and wood lighthouse will be coordinated by North Hempstead Town in partnership with the Great Neck Park District.
+The Great Neck Historical Society is raising funds for the effort.

 Today, wicked storms still race across the sound and mariners continue to be safely guided through a clear channel, past the hidden reef, by the faithful beam of the lighthouse.